Leonardo Suárez

-Leonardo "Leo" Gabriel Suárez (/es/; born on 30 March 1996) is an Argentine professional footballer who plays as a winger for Estudiantes, on loan from UNAM.
+Leonardo "Leo" Gabriel Suárez (/es/; born on 30 March 1996) is an Argentine professional footballer who plays as a winger.

 Club career

 Boca Juniors

 Born in General San Martín Partido, Suárez joined Boca Juniors' youth setup in 2002, aged six, after starting it out at lowly Villa Esperanza.
 He made his first team debut on 9 November 2014, coming on as a second half substitute for Federico Carrizo in a 2–0 home win against Club Atlético Tigre for the Primera División championship.

 Villarreal

 On 10 December 2014 Suárez moved to Villarreal CF, after agreeing to a 5 1/2-year deal for a €2million fee.
 He was assigned to the reserves in Segunda División B.

 Suárez made his La Liga debut on 17 December 2016 as an 88th-minute substitute for Alexandre Pato in a 3–1 victory over Sporting de Gijón.

 Valladolid (loan)

 On 19 August 2018, Suárez was loaned to fellow top division side Real Valladolid, for one year.
 He recently scored the winner in a 1–0 victory over his parent club in La Liga.